 Sexually Prohibited Relationships

-The laws in chapter 18 begin with the prohibition of incest and sexual relations between family members including step and half-members.
+The laws in Chapter 18 begin with the prohibition of incest and sexual relations between family members.
 Adultery, bestiality and sexual relations between two men are included in the list as well.
-This chapter is seen by many as a prelude to chapter 19 which opens with a call to holiness: “Speak to the whole Israelite community and say to them: You shall be holy, for I the Lord your God, am holy.”
+This chapter is seen by many as a prelude to Chapter 19 which opens with a call to holiness: “Speak to the whole Israelite community and say to them: You shall be holy, for I the Lord your God, am holy.”

-The paradigm of “holiness” is not only for a select few but the entire nation.
+The paradigm of “holiness” is not only for a select few, but for the entire nation.
 In imitating God’s holiness, we make holiness our objective.
-Unlike impurity which occurs involuntarily within our bodies, holiness is incurred by voluntarily choosing to follow in God’s way.
+Unlike impurity which occurs involuntarily from within our bodies, holiness is achieved by voluntarily choosing to follow in God’s way.
 It is an ongoing process, an act of partnership between the Israelite nation and God.
-Holiness is achieved by engaging only in permitted behaviors and refraining from the prohibited, including restrictions on the food we eat, our actions, and central to our discussion, sexual behavior.
-These boundaries are essentially what distinguish us from the other nations, a fundamental aspect of our relationship with God who has chosen to distinguish us from others.
-So significant are the laws proscribing sexual behavior that the important medieval Bible commentator Rashi writes at the opening of chapter 19, that the laws of sexual prohibition which appear in chapter 18 comprise the essence of holiness:
+Holiness is realized by engaging only in permitted behaviors and refraining from the prohibited, including restrictions on the food we eat, our daily activities, and, central to our discussion, sexual behavior.
+These boundaries are essentially what distinguishes us from the other nations, a fundamental aspect of our relationship with God who has chosen to distinguish us from others.
+So significant are the laws regulating sexual behavior that the medieval Bible commentator Rashi writes at the opening of Chapter 19, that the laws of sexual prohibition which appear in Chapter 18 comprise the essence of holiness: